Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 window.addEventListener('mousemove', draggable, false);
 ```

-Let's get started with our JS function to **drag elements** on the screen.
+Let's start with our JS function to **drag elements** on the screen.

-All this function does is change the `left` and `top` positions of our part.
+All this function does is change our part's `left` and `top` positions.
 And Set the `z-index` higher, so it's on top.

 ```js
 function draggable(e) {